f4rh4d-4hmed/BDIX-TESTER/README.md

 # BDIX-TESTER-PY

-Link Checker is a Python script that checks the status of multiple URLs.
+BDIX-TESTER is a Python script that checks the status of multiple URLs.
 It reads the links from a file (`url.txt`), checks their availability, and saves the working links to another file (`works.txt`).
 Additionally, it provides options to open the working links in a web browser.

 ## Installation